barony of stoneywood

 OFFICIAL TARTAN

-This sett embodies two elements from tartans associated with Charles Mack of Stoneywood, Baron of Stoneywood, Fraser and Hume.
+This sett embodies two elements from tartans associated with Charles Carlos Henry Mack of Stoneywood, Lord Baron of Stoneywood, Fraser and Hume.
 Fraser are connected with the area of Stoneywood near Aberdeen (Grampian) and Hume is a Borders Clan with connections to the Mack going back as early as 10th Century.

 Restrictions: Only to be woven/worn on the authority of the copyright holder Mack of Stoneywood.